OWASP/www-board-candidates/2025/steve_springett.md

 the pursuit of its mission to make secure software a reality through open collaboration, education, and innovation.

 I'm passionate about helping organizations identify and reduce risk from the software supply chain.
-I'm an open source advocate help lead [OWASP Dependency-Track](https://dependencytrack.org/) and Chair the [OWASP CycloneDX](https://cyclonedx.org/) Core
+I'm an open source advocate and help lead [OWASP Dependency-Track](https://dependencytrack.org/) and Chair the [OWASP CycloneDX](https://cyclonedx.org/) Core
 Working Group and [Ecma International Technical Committee 54](https://tc54.org/) (TC54).

 Additionally, I co-authored and lead the [OWASP Software Component Verification Standard](https://scvs.owasp.org/) (SCVS),